zerobase-io/About-Us-Onboarding/contributing/contributing-design.md

 ### Onboarding
 - Join the [#zerobase-design](https://necsi-edu.slack.com/archives/C010M0HCLSZ) channel
 - Join our Design Team [Trello](https://trello.com/invite/b/fzH9yBqw/0df09c45fae07ec53ce6466def705a13/design-team) to see work in progress
-- Introduce yourself to Colm Byrne and Dan Turner on Slack
+- Introduce yourself to Dan Turner on Slack (DMs open!)
 - Please fill in your details in the [Design Volunteers Airtable](https://airtable.com/invite/l?inviteId=invtx1JjHLdLKlOU2&inviteToken=f5188616fb2d7800bfba63495008123887e8f5b97c6d45b3667f280bd84febd7)
-- Review the [Product Roadmap](https://github.com/zerobase-io/smart-tracing/wiki/Product-Roadmap) and ask Colm if you have questions
+- Review the [Product Roadmap](https://github.com/zerobase-io/smart-tracing/wiki/Product-Roadmap) and ask questions

 ## Contributing

 ### Standardizing Design
 - Our goal is to move towards a unified workflow with a centralized repository for collaborative design with feedback, shared resources, and consistent design
 - We’d love to have people share their expertise on design systems and help us best use the [IBM Carbon Design System](https://www.carbondesignsystem.com/), and could especially use people who can customize the Gray 10 theme to match Zerobase’s [branding standards](https://docs.google.com/document/d/19h08-mGDmZfj0E_XjlCtUZI_Hi67uIWDbkSxPz7ghRI/edit) (please familiarize yourself with things like case and verb tense and don’t hesitate to reach out with questions)
-- Also please familiarize yourself with Zeplin and potentially Abstract as we grow (we have a free license for the latter; any contacts at the former would be appreciated)
+- Also please familiarize yourself with Zeplin and potentially Abstract as we grow (we have a free license for the latter; any contacts at the former would be appreciated); the goal is not to mandate anyone has to work in a specific design tool
 - The goal is that nobody, from design to development, should have to reinvent what a button, every button state, or menu item looks like or works like

 ### Workflow for Screen Design
-- To be worked out with Colm: tasks and goals are derived from the Project Roadmap and broken into tasks on the Design Trello
+- Tasks and goals are derived from the Project Roadmap and broken into tasks on the Design Trello (UPDATE: Given the merging of Product and Design, this is in flux)
-- Consult with Colm or Dan if you see a task you can tackle
+- Consult with Dan if you see a task you can tackle
 - If you take it on, make sure you are assigned to the task in the Design Trello
 - If a new task, create a design file, clearly name it, and sync it to the appropriate Collection in Zeplin (ToDo: create a naming system for files)
 - If an iteration on an existing design, copy the existing design file from Zeplin